-The Netherlands Enterprise Agency (RVO.nl) has sought guidance and information by consulting different sources.
+The Netherlands Enterprise Agency (RVO.nl) has sought guidance and information by consulting with different sources.
 Energinet.DK, the organisation in Denmark responsible for organising the Danish offshore wind tenders, has shared lessons learned and shown Netherlands Enterprise Agency (RVO.nl) how these projects are managed in Denmark.
-Further, Netherlands Enterprise Agency (RVO.nl), the Ministry of Economic Affairs, Rijkswaterstaat (part of the Ministry of Infrastructure and the Environment) and TenneT organised a series of workshops on various subjects with market parties, invited via the Dutch Wind Energy Association (NWEA) and other communication channels
+Further, Netherlands Enterprise Agency (RVO.nl), the Ministry of Economic Affairs, Rijkswaterstaat (part of the Ministry of Infrastructure and the Environment) and TenneT organised several workshops on various subjects with industry stakeholders, invited via the Dutch Wind Energy Association (NWEA) and other communication channels.